-A Lass in Ireland - The Transition
+A Lass in Ireland - The Stay

 Hello & Dia Duit!
 Here we are with Part 2 of Ireland Diaries :D Last time, I left y'all hanging at the rainy day entry we made to Dublin, after managing lots of baggage, a baby and bad weather.
 Now, I'll take you through the wonderous memories & observations I've made in this beautiful country!